Skip to main content

 Fundamentals

-That persistent fatigue, the unexplained shift in your mood, or the subtle but frustrating changes in your are not isolated events.
+That persistent fatigue, the unexplained shift in your mood, or the subtle but frustrating changes in your body composition are not isolated events.
 They are signals from a deeply interconnected internal system, a biological network where your hormones and gut health are in constant conversation.

 It is within this dialogue that we find the estrobolome, a specialized collection of bacteria within your gut microbiome.
 This community of microorganisms has a profound and direct role in modulating your body’s circulating estrogen.
 Understanding this relationship is the first step toward reclaiming a sense of vitality that may feel lost.